mongodb/mongo-cxx-driver/etc/releasing.md

 Ensure there are no new or unexpected issues with High severity or greater.

+Update the [SSDLC Report spreadsheet](https://docs.google.com/spreadsheets/d/1sp0bLjj29xO9T8BwDIxUk5IPJ493QkBVCJKIgptxEPc/edit?usp=sharing) with any updates to new or known issues.

 ## Check and Update the SBOM Document

 **Note: this should preferably be done regularly and PRIOR to the scheduled release date.**